himanshu32288/Nepilson/README.md

 # Nepilson

 \
-This App will Convert given epsilon NFA to equivalent dfa.
+This App will Convert given NFA to equivalent dfa.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <h3 align="left">Languages and Tools:</h3>